kisom/otpc/README.md

 ## Using this:
 * extract the secret from the QR code (i.e. with a mobile app)
-* call ./otpc -new -type google label (where label is the name to give the account)
+* call ./otpc -new -type google label (where label is the name to give the account) to add a new token
+* call ./otpc label (where label is the label you gave in the previous step).
+* call ./otpc -list to return a list of all accounts stored in the account store.

 ## The account store: